 A viral disease called shingles is one of the many skin diseases that can cause discomfort and pain to people who have it.
 Our dermatology center in Honolulu, HI caters the needs of anyone who has this problem.
-With the aid of Dr. Matsuda and Dr. Sheu, shingles may easily be treated.
+With the aid of Dr. Matsuda, Dr. Sheu, and Dr. Jim On, shingles may easily be treated.

 WHAT IS SHINGLES?